 Skills in therapeutic parenting

-A package of therapy can be offered directly to young people (and their parents/carers), designed according to their assessed needs.
-Theraplay and Dyadic Developmental Psychotherapy (DDP) are available, in addition to CBT, EMDR, narrative therapy and systemic therapy.
-Sessions can be weekly or fortnightly, at home or in a clinic.
+A package of therapy can be offered directly to young people (and their parents/carers), designed according to their assessed and specific needs.
+Theraplay and Dyadic Developmental Psychotherapy (DDP) are the primary models of therapy offered but these can be combined with the use of other psychological therapies in order to provide the best fit possible.

-Cognitive and psychological assessments can also be undertaken with young people, including psychometric measures of mood, daily functional skills, and AIM 2 assessments.
-Comprehensive psychological formulations can be developed to improve the understanding of a young person and to inform decision-making around their care and the support they need.
+Bespoke psychological assessments can also be undertaken with young people that offer a comprehensive psychological formulation to be developed to improve the understanding of a young person and to inform decision-making around their care and the support they need.

 Supervision can be offered to a range of professionals, including those within social care, education and healthcare professions.
 This can be tailored to suit the supervisee in terms of frequency, duration and approach used.
 It can also be offered to individuals or groups depending on your need.